 - Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
-In Bulgaria, 12% of 2-yearolds are enrolled in ECE.
-This increases to 71% of 3-year-olds, 77% of 4-year-olds and 84% of 5year-olds. - Compulsory education in Bulgaria starts at the age of 7 and continues until the age of 16.
-Students typically graduate at age 19 from general upper secondary programmes.
-The age range for vocational upper secondary programmes also at age 19.
-This is different from most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones.
+In Australia, 63% of 2-yearolds are enrolled in ECE.
+This increases to 71% of 3-year-olds, 86% of 4-year-olds and 22% of 5year-olds (most children in Australia start primary education at age 5). - Compulsory education in Australia starts at the age of 6 and continues until the age of 17.
+Students typically graduate between the ages of 17 and 18 from general upper secondary programmes.
+The